maxtingle11/Determining-Artist-Popularity-Differences-by-Genre-with-Hypothesis-Testing/README.md

-# Determining Artist Popularity Differences by Genre with Hypothesis Testing
+# Using Hypothesis Testing to Determining Artist Popularity Differences by Genre

 ## Project Members: